ricardozanini/spring-todo/README.md

 ## Running on OpenShift

-There are a couple of templates available to run
+There are a couple of templates available to run.
+With the peristent ones, you can scale your pods at will or kill them completely and then scale up again.
+Your data you be kept untouched, persisted and shared between pods.

 ### Spring Boot on EAP with H2 Persistent Storage